-Alphabet or Letter Related Parties
+Alphabet or Letter-Related Parties

-In costume party season, the pressure is on to host a fun, unique party.
+The pressure is on to host a fun, unique party.
 One idea for a fun party theme is encouraging your guests to choose a costume that starts with a specific letter of the alphabet.

 Here are some ways to do that: